echen333/cp-workshop/2_solve_your_first_problem.md

 ```

 There we go!
 Try running it locally, copying the input from Codeforces and pasting it inside your Terminal.
 Your output should match the output on Codeforces.

+*Note*: You should always run your code locally before submitting in to Codeforces.
+There are very few times where you will code bug free, and wrong submissions are penalized during contests. **We should not see any Wrong Answers on Test Case 1!**

 Now, try submitting!
 To submit your solution, submit by pasting your code under `Submit Code` in the top panel or by choosing your `.cpp` file on right-side panel. **Select your language as `GNU G++20 11.2.0`.**